 For what it’s worth – the “Christian Right” actually began in the very early 1970s – midpoint in the book.

-Here in the midsection of the book FitzGerald pretty well covers it all – from the uneducated Latinos in LA to the upscale ivory tower intellectuals like Francis Schaeffer, from the relatively sedate Billy Graham to the many bombastic small town southern preachers, from the old school revivals to the Prayer Breakfasts of Reagan and the organizers like Jerry Falwell and finally, from the big shots we’ve heard about in the media to a lot of people we’ve never heard of bulking up the various agencies and committees and foundations and other formal and informal groups and associations all struggling to get the agenda of the Christian Right, in its many facets, into action.
+The midsection of the book FitzGerald pretty well covers it all in regards to the late 20th and early 21st centuries – from the uneducated Latinos in LA to the upscale ivory tower intellectuals like Francis Schaeffer; from the relatively sedate Billy Graham to the many bombastic small town southern preachers; from the old school revivals to the Prayer Breakfasts of Reagan: to the big organizers like Jerry Falwell and finally, from the big shots we’ve heard about in the media to a lot of people we’ve never heard of bulking up the various agencies and committees and foundations and other formal and informal groups and associations all struggling to get the agenda of the Christian Right, in its many facets, into action.

 1 The Great Awakenings and the Evangelical Empire